steveh565/scca-aws-terraform/modules/f5SraWebPortal/README.md

 ## Introduction

 Use this Terraform code to deploy a WebTop service, with WebSSH, RDP and SSL VPN gateway services on a bigip.
-The APM profile tarball artifact does not include any authentication server definition (needs to be configured post deployment).
+The APM profile tarball artifact currently does not include any authentication server definition (to be configured post deployment).
-Because APM cannot be configured declaratively with AS3, imperative commands have to be used (hence the use of the file, tmsh and bash commands below).
+Because APM cannot be configured declaratively with AS3 as of the time or writing of this code, imperative commands must be used (hence the use of the file, tmsh and bash functions/commands below).
 Because of the use of imperative commands, this code is non idempotent (be careful if applying more than once).

 ## Instructions

-Update the default variable values below or pass the appropriate values via the parent calling terraform module.
+- Update the default variable values below or pass the appropriate values via the parent calling terraform module.
-Run 'terraform init' and then 'terraform apply'.
+- Run 'terraform init' and then 'terraform apply'.
-The APM tarball artifacts need to be refactored if to be deployed on a bigip version other than 15.0.
+- The APM tarball artifacts need to be refactored if to be deployed on a bigip version other than 15.0.
-Choose/set the value of the bigip_vip_private_ip carefully (especially if your bigip is in an HA cluster with auto-sync enabled).
+- Choose/set the value of the bigip_vip_private_ip carefully (especially if your bigip is in an HA cluster with auto-sync enabled).

-Note: The APM profile tarball artifacts in this repo do not include any authentication server definition (needs to be configured post deployment).
+- The APM profile tarball artifacts in this repo do not include any authentication server definition (needs to be configured post deployment).

 ## Requirements

-## Terraform Host
+### Terraform Host

 - Linux Bash Shell enviorment (Windows not supported at this time)
 - Linux Terraform binary v0.12
 - AWS Subscription IAM Access ID, Access Key (API creds)
 - SSH private and public keys (for CLI authentication)

 ### BIG-IP